-- Major depressive disorder (mild to moderate) either single episode or recurrent episode - Dysthymic disorder - Adjustment disorder with depressed mood - Any non-depression related condition for which the SSRI is used - 2.)
+- Major depressive disorder (mild to moderate) either single episode or recurrent episode; - Dysthymic disorder; - · Adjustment disorder with depressed mood; or - Any non-depression related condition for which the SSRI is used - 2.)
 For a minimum of 6 continuous months prior, the applicant has been clinically stable as well as on a stable dose of medication without any aeromedically significant side effects and/or an increase in symptoms.
-If the applicant has been on the medication under 6 months, the Examiner must advise that 6 months of continuous use is required before SI consideration.
+If the applicant has been on the medication under 6 months, the AME must advise that 6 months of continuous use is required before SI/SC consideration.